jqnpm/jqnpm/CONTRIBUTE.md

 ## Known issues

 - The package names are currently duplicated between `./jq.json` and `./jq/main.jq`.
-This is due to two things.
+This is due to two things:
-  - `jq` is unaware of each dependency's subdirectory.
+  1. `jq` is unaware of each dependency's subdirectory.
-  - `jqnpm` uses only `./jq/main.jq` at the moment.
+  1. `jqnpm` uses only `./jq/main.jq` at the moment.
 The `main` responsibility might end up in `jq` instead.
 - Packages are not recursively resolved during execution.
 This is due to relative module paths starting with `./` only being resolved against the *initial* `jq/main.jq`, not subsequently called dependencies.